This recipe is safe for Coumadin (warfarin) users.

 When the griddle is hot enough that a few drops of water will dance on the surface, reduce the heat to medium and place about 1/4 cup of batter for each pancake on the griddle.

 After the pancakes have cooked for about a minute, spread a tablespoon of fruit across the top of each one.
 Allow to cook for another 1 - 2 minutes until bubbles form on the surface and burst.
 Turn pancake and cook for about 1/2 the time of the first side until they are golden brown.

 Remove and top with one teaspoon of butter on each pancake and serve one tablespoon of pure maple syrup for every two pancakes.

-Serving size = 2 pancakes, 2 tsp.
-Take Control Light Spread, 1 Tbsp. pure maple syrup
+Serving size = 2 pancakes, 2 tsp. butter, 1 Tbsp. pure maple syrup

 Servings = 2